ataraxao/drex/Cooperative_Wealth_Agreement.md

 7) **Successor Mechanism**
 If the Independent Administrator resigns, the Parties must appoint a successor within 60 days.
 If no successor is appointed, distributions may be frozen as provided in Exhibit 1 until successor appointment or a final award/order directs further action.

+8) **LLC-Titled Asset Authority (If Elected)**
+If the Parties elect LLC-titling for any Joint Asset under Exhibit 2, the Vehicle LLC’s governing documents shall authorize commercially reasonable sale and/or buyout steps at termination as described in Exhibit 2, Section 7, subject to applicable law and Custodian Constraints, and shall permit the net proceeds to be transferred into the Vehicle Account for treatment under Section 7.2.

+---

+# EXHIBIT 5 — KEY TERMS SUMMARY (NON-BINDING; FOR CONVENIENCE ONLY)

+1) **Voluntary Funding**
+Party A is not obligated to fund the Vehicle Account.
+Target contributions are non-binding.
+No arrears.

+2) **Ring-Fenced Pool Only**
+Any entitlement is payable solely from assets actually in the Vehicle Account (and Joint Asset proceeds purchased with Vehicle Account funds).
+No recourse to separate property.

+3) **Allocation Accrual**
+Party B’s Allocation Percentage accrues at [__]% per month during the Term, capped at [__]%.

+4) **Event-Only Distributions**
+No unilateral withdrawals.
+Transfers-out/distributions occur only as:
+- Liquidity Events (every 3 years, if elected by Party B), or
+- Termination unwind, or
+- Dispute holdback mechanics.

+5) **B Distributions Go to B’s Own Account**
+B Distributions are delivered to Party B’s B Designated Account (cash or in-kind).
+Paying Party B’s personal expenses from the Vehicle Account is not permitted unless both Parties jointly instruct and expressly designate it as a B Distribution for ledger purposes.

+6) **Deterministic Unwind**
+Upon termination, Party B’s payout is:
+`max(0, (Vehicle Value × Allocation %) − B Distribution Ledger)`
+with the remainder to Party A (net of fees/withholding as required).

+7) **Administrator Role**
+Independent Administrator is event-only (no investment advice, no monthly accounting), and may rely on facially valid notices and awards/orders.

 ---